xavierlefevre/shared-react-components-example/documentation/technical-standards/architecture.md

-# [Standard] Architecture
+# Architecture

-## What does it mean?
+## What do we mean by architecture?

-By architecture we mean:

-- the folders, files and code organisation
-- the stored data organisation (e.g. Redux)
-- the chosen vocabulary
+The organisation, communication, responsibilities and chosen vocabulary for the `packages > folders > files > code`.

 ## Why should I pay attention to my project architecture?